CLARKBENHAM/CLARKBENHAM.github.io/content/posts/ladr-review.md

 	= [1,2,0,1,-1, 2] the point in function space represented in the original basis

 This is an example of how you can compute the derivative of any elementary function by matrix multiplication; as long as you restrict yourself to a finite collection of elementary functions.
-	By [Liouvile's Theorem](https://en.wikipedia.org/wiki/Liouville%27s_theorem_(differential_algebra)) Differentiation on an elementary function produces another elementary function.
-So differentitation is a linear Operator on the space of elementary functions.
+	By [Liouville's Theorem](https://en.wikipedia.org/wiki/Liouville%27s_theorem_(differential_algebra)) Differentiation on an elementary function produces another elementary function.
+So differentiation is a linear Operator on the space of elementary functions.
 It also shows how an underlying object can have a different representations: `f(x) = 1 + x + x^2 + cos(x) + sin(x) + e^2x` "is" `[1,1,1,1,1,1]`.
 Anything you say about vector spaces is true for f(x).

 ### Change of Basis The concrete example.